wiloon/blog/content/post/archive-1/2014-04-08-broadleaf-jboss-7.md

 Remove any unused resource-ref elements in web.xml

-In regard to Heat Clinic, if it&#8217;s not removed already, delete the resource-ref element from [heat clinic installation]/site/src/main/webapp/WEB-INF/web.xml
+In regard to Heat Clinic, if it's not removed already, delete the resource-ref element from [heat clinic installation]/site/src/main/webapp/WEB-INF/web.xml

 Configure the application to exclude some unwanted JBoss modules